-The next step I took was staring one label at a time.
-For example I went through and added blue stars to all of the bloggers I love.
+The next step I took was starting one label at a time.
+For example, I went through and added blue stars to all of the bloggers I love.
 Once I did that I refreshed my screen and went on to the next.
 I continued until there was nothing left and I got this message:

 But that is how I set up myself for a zero inbox!